chubin/cheat.sh/README.md

 the answer to your question in pager. (with `<leader>KB` you'll get the answer in a separate buffer).

-2. If you like the answer.
-You can manually paste it from the buffer or the pager, or if you are lazy you can use `<leader>KP` to paste it under your question (`<leader>KR` will replace your question).
+2. If you like the answer, you can manually paste it from the buffer or the pager, or if you are lazy you can use `<leader>KP` to paste it below/under your question (or replace you question using `<leader>KR`).
 If you want the answer without the comments, `<leader>KC` replays the last query toggling them.